 How to apply for a Reduced-Fare MetroCard

 Link your Reduced-Fare benefit to a smartphone, wearable decide, or a contactless debit or credit card and you won’t have to reload your card with fare value.
 Plus, you get free rides after 12 fares within seven days using the same device or contactless card.

 At a MetroCard Vending Machine

-- Insert your reduced-fare card into the MetroCard machine in stations.
+- Insert your reduced-fare card into the MetroCard Vending Machine in stations.

-- When you get your card back, you can swipe it as usual and the reduced fare will be automatically applied.
+- When the machine returns your card, you can swipe it at a subway turnstile or dip it in the bus farebox and the reduced fare will be automatically applied.